To request information from the School of Graduate Studies:

 Admission is based on the candidate’s undergraduate and graduate record, on the evidence of the references, and on the statement of purpose.
 Admission is competitive; the minimum qualifications do not ensure acceptance.

-For further information about application procedures and admission, please contact the Graduate Administrator, Natasja VanderBerg (email@example.com).
-If you would like to discuss the department’s fit with your academic interests, feel welcome to send an email to Professor Janet Poole, Graduate Coordinator (firstname.lastname@example.org).
+For further information about application procedures and admission, please contact Norma Escobar (firstname.lastname@example.org) while the Graduate Administrator, Natasja VanderBerg is on leave, from September 2017 to January 2018.
+If you would like to discuss the department’s fit with your academic interests, feel welcome to send an email to Professor Janet Poole, Graduate Coordinator (email@example.com).

 Application deadline: January 5, 2018 (all documents must be received by this date)

 Application deadline: January 31, 2018 (all documents must be received by this date)

 All applicants must submit an online application through the SGS Online Application.
 Supporting documents are also submitted online.
 Instructions for the online application can be found on the SGS website.
 If you have any questions during the application process, please do not hesitate to contact Norma Escobar , EAS departmental administrator.

 - A curriculum vitae (CV)